 It still didn't reply, or make any food, either.

 "Coffee?"
 I tried, and when nothing happened I thought maybe it was programmed to ignore questions.
 "Coffee!"
-I ordered.
+I said with authority.

 I woke up when someone came into the room.